Afghans warned: the taxman is coming after you

 "It's not a good government," said moneychanger Abdurrahman Arif, 28, as he held a wad of soiled notes and scanned for customers.
 "I don't pay tax.
 The rich people don't and the government should go to them before they come to me."

-Afghanistan has a similar problem to neighboring Pakistan - the very wealthy don't pay their share, and weak institutions often have little way of forcing them.
+Afghanistan has a similar problem to neighbouring Pakistan - the very wealthy don't pay their share, and weak institutions often have little way of forcing them.

 Authorities admit that taxing the rich isn't easy in a country where the powerful often command militias.
 But Mujahid promises tax evaders will "be introduced to the law enforcement agencies".